AI-Driven Endpoint Management: The Future with Intune

 Endpoint management has come a long way from the days of manual, on-premises processes.
-In today’s world where employees work from home, on the road, or in branch offices—IT teams need tools that are not only powerful but also flexible and intelligent.
+In today’s world where employees work from home, on the road, or in branch offices, IT teams need tools that are not only powerful but also flexible and intelligent.
 Microsoft’s journey from Configuration Manager (SCCM) to Intune, and now toward AI-driven automation, shows how we can bridge legacy systems with cloud innovation to deliver seamless, secure, and proactive device management.

 Read More »

-I currently attend at the MMS Fort Lauderdale conference, where an attendee asked an good question: Is it possible to convert a device group into a user group, and vice versa?
+I currently attend at the MMS Fort Lauderdale conference, where an attendee asked a good question: Is it possible to convert a device group into a user group, and vice versa?
 The answer is both yes and no. While there’s no out-of-the-box functionality in Intune to achieve this directly, it is possible by leveraging the Microsoft Graph API.

 Read More »